MagielBruntink/OhlohAnalytics/README.md

 OhlohAnalytics
 ==============

-A research project studying the code evolution of open source projects using the Ohloh data
+A research project studying the code evolution of open source projects using the Ohloh data.